nowinoa/README-Maker/README.md

 # Readme Maker

 ## Description
-The Readme Maker Application is a Node based application that prompts the user with a series of questions via the command line interface in order to generate a comprehensive readme file for their project.
+The Readme Maker Application is a Node-based application that prompts the user with a series of questions via the command line interface in order to generate a comprehensive readme file for their project.
 The motivation behind this project was to streamline the process of creating a well-organized and informative readme file for developers, project managers, and other stakeholders.
 The application solves the problem of spending time and effort in creating a readme file from scratch, allowing users to focus on other important aspects of their project.
 During the development of this project, I learned how to use Node.js to create a command line application, integrate various packages and dependencies, and write code to dynamically generate a text file.

 <img src="./assets/readme-maker.png">

 :point_right:  https://github.com/nowinoa/README-Maker  :point_left:

 ## Table of Contents
 * [Tools](#tools)